andyarvanitis/purescript-native/README.md

 3. Under your working directory, also create an `ffi` subdirectory, which will be where you will place your own C/C++ FFI source files.

-4. Copy the [`Makefile`](https://github.com/andyarvanitis/purescript-native/blob/native-dump-corefn/support/Makefile) into your working directory.
+4. Copy this [`Makefile`](https://github.com/andyarvanitis/purescript-native/blob/native-dump-corefn/support/Makefile) into your working directory.

-5. Use PureScript's standard `psc-package` utility to add and manage package dependencies.
+5. Use PureScript's standard [`psc-package]`(https://psc-package.readthedocs.io/en/latest/) utility to add and manage package dependencies.

 6. You should now be ready to build a PureScript program.
   * As stated above, place your source file(s) in the working directory's `src` subdirectory and execute `make`.
 If your machine has multiple cores, you might want to use `make -jN`, where `N` is the number of cores.

   * This will generate the C++ source tree for your program and then build an executable binary.
 The resulting executable will be in the `bin` subdirectory under the output directory and called `main` (so `output/bin/main`, by default).
-Source files will be in output/src/...
+Source files will be in output/src/*

 ---